 Are you planning the relocation together?

 Jakara has been in Midwest her entire life and owns a house so she’s relying on Tia's advice on cross-country move logistics.
-“I'm gonna be leaning on Tia to help figure out how to make a move, because I've never, never done anything this big.”
+“I will be leaning on Tia to help figure out how to make the move, because I've never, never done anything this big.”
 Tia adds, “I had significantly less things when I did it the first time!
-But it is comforting to know that there's someone else is coming from the same area and we'll definitely be supporting each other through it.”
+It is comforting to know that someone else is coming from the same area and we'll definitely be supporting each other through it.”

 They’ll spend the next three years training together.
 When asked to consider what might be next, Jakara hopes to complete a fellowship in geriatrics, emergency medicine, or women's health.
 She plans to be in urban setting continuing work with that population, which aligns with training and passion where she plans to incorporate health policy advocacy into her work.